 The Future of River Whey Creamery

-If you are looking to get a bite of River Whey Creamery’s cheese, check the website to find a store near you.
-Susan is currently in discussions with some larger retailers to distribute her cheese and inspire the world one wedge at a time!
+If you are looking to sample River Whey Creamery’s cheese, check the website to find a store near you.
+Susan is currently in discussions with some larger retailers.
+The goal is to distribute her cheese and inspire the world one wedge at a time!